Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

-o D. Batic, H. Schmid, M. Winklmeier studied the Dirac equation in the Kerr-Newman metric and static perturbations of the non-extremal Reisner-Nordstrom solution and ended up with Heun type solutions \cite{schmid}.
-D. Batic and H. Schmid also studied the Dirac equation for the Kerr-Newman metric and computed its propagator \cite {batic}.
-They found that the equation satisfied is a form of a generalized Heun equation described in Reference \cite{schmid}.
-In later work Batic, with collaborators, continued studying Heun equations and their generalizations \cite{batic1,batic2}.
+o D. Batic, H. Schmid, M. Winklmeier where the Dirac equation in the Kerr-Newman metric and static perturbations of the non-extremal Reisner-Nordstrom solution are studied \cite{schmid}.
+D. Batic and H. Schmid also studied the Dirac equation for the Kerr-Newman metric and looked for its propagator \cite{batic}.
+They found that the equation satisfied is a form of a general Heun equation described in Reference \cite{schmid}.
+In later work Batic, with collaborators continued studying Heun equations and their generalizations \cite{batic2}.
+In his most recent paper Batic, with collaborators studied \emph{ Semi commuting and commuting operators for the Heun family} \cite {batic3}.

 Prof. P.P.
-Fiziev studied problems whose solutions are Heun equations extensively:
+Fiziev studied problems whose solutions are Heun equations extensively.

-o In a paper published in gr-qc/0603003, he studied the exact solutions of the Regge-Wheeler equation in the Schwarschild black hole interior \cite {fiziev}.
-In another paper he obtained exact solutions of the same equation and quasi-normal modes of compact objects \cite{fiziev1}.
+o In a paper published in gr-qc/0603003, he studied the exact solutions of the Regge-Wheeler equation in the Schwarschild black hole interior \cite {fiziev1}.

 o He presented a novel derivation of the Teukolsky-Starobinsky identities, based on properties of the confluent Heun functions \cite {fiziev3}.
 These functions define analytically all exact solutions to the Teukolsky master equation, as well as to the Regge-Wheeler and Zerilli ones.